+G.N.
+No. 182 (contd.)

+Frequency of contact

+Is it a supervised contact?(Yes or No)

+Grounds for this application are set forth in the annexed affidavit. (i)
-Is the child(ren) receiving care that would be reasonably expected from a

-parent?(Yes or No)
+Is the child(ren) receiving care that would be reasonably expected from a parent?(Yes or No)

 Is the child(ren) beyond parental control?(Yes or No).

 Any other information relevant to the case

 (give details)

-All document filed with this application to be must be clearly marked with their title and numbered consecutively.
+All document filed with this application must be clearly marked with their title and numbered consecutively.
 VERIFICATION

-Ido hereby solemnly verify all that is stated herein
+Ido hereby solemnly verify all that is stated

-above is true to the best of my knowledge.
+herein above is true to the best of my knowledge.

 Signed thisday of20

 APPLICANT

+Filed thisday of